Setting idle and session timeouts

 Considerations for authenticating using your own identity provider

-If you are using your own identity provider to authenticate, like SAML authentication, ensure the identity provider app session length is configured at or below the Benchling idle timeout.
-If not, the existing browser session may allow the user to log in without re-entering their credentials.
+If you're using your own identity provider to authenticate, like SAML authentication, ensure the identity provider app session length is configured at or below the Benchling idle timeout.
+If not, the existing browser session might allow the user to log in without re-entering their credentials.

 Below are instructions to configure session length for some of our most common identity providers: